lowdanie/lowdanie.github.io/_posts/2020-02-08-consciousness-explained.md

 ![Mental Rotation](/assets/mental_rotation_2.gif){: .center-image}

 As you attempt to solve these sorts of puzzles, it may feel like you are rotating the shapes in your minds eye.
-This intuition is supported by the fact that the time it takes to answer these type of questions has been show to be linear in the degrees of rotation that are required.
+This intuition is supported by the fact that the time it takes to answer these type of questions has been shown to be linear in the degrees of rotation that are required.
 This seems to be good news for the Cartesian Theater - we solve mental rotation problems by projecting a rotating version of the reference shape in the theater and waiting until it looks the same as the comparison shape.

 Things start to get interesting when we consider simple variations of this experiment.
 Perhaps the most famous is the [Thatcher Effect](https://en.wikipedia.org/wiki/Thatcher_effect) where our random assortment of blocks is replaced with a human face.
 The result is that local changes to the face are significantly harder to detect when the face is turned upside-down.
 Here is an example with Adele: